pharmai/plip/DOCUMENTATION.md

 Features
 ========
-* Detection of eight different types of noncovalent interactions
+* Detection of eight different types of noncovalent interactions, including metal complexes
+* Works for complexes of protein with small molecules, ions, polymers, or DNA/RNA (and all combinations)
-* Automatic detection of relevant ligands in a PDB file
+* Automatic detection and grouping of relevant ligands in a PDB file
+* Rich additional information on binding, e.g. unpaired functional groups
 * Direct download of PDB structures from wwPDB server if valid PDB ID is given
 * Processing of custom PDB files containing protein-ligand complexes (e.g. from docking)
 * No need for special preparation of a PDB file, works out of the box
-* Atom-level interaction reports in rST and XML formats for easy parsing
+* Atom-level interaction reports in TXT and XML formats for easy parsing
-* Generation of PyMOL session files (.pse) for each pairing, enabling easy preparation of images for publications and talks
+* Generation of PyMOL session files (.pse), enabling easy preparation of images for publications and talks
-* Rendering of preview image for each ligand and its interactions with the protein
+* Rendering of 3D interaction diagram for each ligand and its interactions with the protein

 Quickstart
 ==========